renanfmoises/bi-data-challenges/03-BI/02-Excel-Advanced/03-Array-Formulas/README.md

 Quick reminder: array formulas cost less memory and are really interesting to use once mastered.

-Do not forget to use `Ctrl + Tab + Enter` when validating your formula!
+Do not forget to use `Ctrl + Shift + Enter` when validating your formula!

 On `Array Formulas` tab, using the left Table: